decentraland/documentation/content/creator/scene-editor/scene-editor-essentials.md

 You can also use the search box.
 Note that when you're inside an asset pack, the search only looks in that asset pack.

-To place an item, click and drag it in from the asset pack menu into a location on your scene in the visual editor.
+To place an item, click and drag it in from the asset pack menu into a location on your scene in the canvas.
 You'll

 <img src="/images/editor/drop-item.gif" alt="Scene name" width="300"/>